fluxninja/aperture/docs/content/get-started/playground/playground.md

 ### Running demo applications and designing test scenarios

 By default, playground is started with a simple demo scenario loaded.
-The demo application comes with three sets of pods and services.
+The demo application includes three sets of pods and services.
 There is also a simple latency gradient policy applied to them, and K6 load generator pattern created.
 When the entire deployment turns green, the load generator can be started with the "Start Wavepool Generator" button in the Tilt UI.
 It will run a 2-minute